lionkmp/ai64_extractor/README.txt

 2. Logging the errors

 There is no option in the program to log the error messages, but it is very simple using standard Unix tool, "tee" (-a is for append, if needed).
+This will also help to find where some buggy files originated from and fix errors in your original archive dirs.

 ai64.php orig_dir dest_dir 2>&1 | tee -a errorlog.txt